nxtcoder19/go-learning/README.md

 Variadic functions provide flexibility by allowing you to pass zero, one, or multiple arguments of the same type to the function.

+EX: In Pizza topping, in regular pizza if i want panner topping we can add if some one want to add multiple things like capsicum, paneer and so on it will also take.

 ```
 package main